dashkevych/assets-integration/readme.txt

 == Description ==

 Assets Integration is a plugin that allows to load additional assets on your WordPress site.
 Currently, the plugin supports only the Bootstrap framework.
-This web framework can be loaded it either locally or via CDN.
-It is also possible to specify which of the asset you want to load: CSS or JS or both.
+This web framework can be loaded either locally or via CDN.
+It is also possible to specify which type of the asset you want to load: CSS or JS or both.

 = Bugs report =